 "We must protect and restore Earth's ecosystems.
 Phytoplankton, coral reefs, forests, savannas, grasslands, wetlands, peatlands, soils, mangroves, and sea grasses contribute greatly to sequestration of atmospheric CO2.
 Marine and terrestrial plants, animals, and microorganisms play significant roles in carbon and nutrient cycling and storage."

-Our Pre-COP event "Planet in Crisis - Creating Action for COP26" will present, through a series of online events, the science and the actions needed now, at COP26 and in the very near future in order to protect the future of our children and every living creature.
+Our Pre-COP event "Planet in Crisis - Creating Action for COP26" presented, through a series of online events, the science and the actions needed now, at COP26 and in the very near future in order to protect the future of our children and every living creature.
+Watch all of the events on our YouTube channel

 The AWS is an international assembly of scientists independent of both governmental and non-governmental organizations and corporations, with a main goal to be a collective international voice of many scientists regarding global climate and environmental trends and how to turn accumulated knowledge into action.
 Dr. Bill Ripple and Dr. Chris Wolf serve as Director and Associate Director of the AWS respectively and feature as key authors of the Second Warning in 2017 and also the Climate Emergency Warning in 2019.